guilhermeribeirodev/ec2-docker/docker-install.md

       ```

    5. Apply the changes by updating the repositories.
-You'll see something related to docker being shown.
+You'll see something related to Docker being shown.

       $`sudo apt-get update`